-Trump nominates Kevin Warsh to replace Powell as fed chair
+Trump nominates Kevin Warsh to replace Powell as Fed chair

 Warsh is currently a fellow at the right-leaning Hoover Institution and a lecturer at the Stanford Graduate School of Business.

-He was a member of the Federal Reserve’s board from 2006 to 2011 and became the youngest Federal Reserve Governor in history when he was appointed at age 35.
+He was a member of the Federal Reserve’s board from 2006 to 2011 and became the youngest Federal Reserve governor in history when he was appointed at age 35.

+He was an economic aide in George W Bush’s Republican administration and was an investment banker at Morgan Stanley.
+His father-in-law is Ronald Lauder, heir to the Estee Lauder cosmetics fortune and a longtime donor and confidant of Trump’s.

 Warsh has historically supported higher interest rates to control inflation, but has more recently argued for lower rates.